AbhishekDere/Calc-Vault/README.md

 ## Features

 - **Albums:** Organize your photos and images in a secure, private space.
 Create multiple albums to categorize your media for easy access.
 View your photos with a sleek and intuitive interface.
-Keep your memories safe from prying eyes
+Keep your memories safe from prying eyes.
 - **Videos:** Store your videos securely, ensuring they are only accessible to you.
 Watch your favorite videos without worrying about privacy.
 Easily manage and categorize your video collection.
 Enjoy your videos with a user-friendly interface.
 - **Voice Notes:** Record and store voice notes for personal or professional use.
 Keep your recorded thoughts and ideas safe and organized.
 Access your voice notes anytime, anywhere.
 Enjoy the convenience of a built-in voice recorder.
 - **Notepad:** Jot down important information securely with the built-in notepad feature.
 Keep your notes organized with categories and tags.
 Access your notes quickly and easily.
 Enjoy the simplicity and convenience of a digital notepad.